Shortlist of TOP banks of Pakistan

 Habib Bank Limited is the largest bank in Pakistan.
 It is involved in the commercial banking sector and many financial services.
 The HBL also provides asset management services in Pakistan and abroad.
-The Bank’s divisions have Branch Banking, which includes loans, securities, and various banking services like agriculture, customer, small scale business, and commercial clients.
+The Bank’s divisions have Branch Banking, which includes loans, securities, and various banking services like agriculture, customer, small-scale business, and commercial clients.

 2. National Bank of Pakistan (NBP)

-National bank of Pakistan is the largest state-owned bank founded in 1949.
+The national bank of Pakistan is the largest state-owned bank founded in 1949.
 This bank acts as an assistant to the Central Bank of Pakistan.
 This bank provides banking a range of services in the commercial sector as well as in the public sector.
 Some other details about the National bank of Pakistan are mentioned below

 - Headquartered in Karachi, Pakistan.